 What are Cryptocurrencies

 From Bitcoin, other digital assets were born.
-They are known as cryptocurrencies.
+They are known as alt coins.
 Just like Bitcoin, you can buy and sell them.
 Each function a little differently.

-Get a list of cryptocurrencies and their simple descriptions right here.
+Get a small list of cryptocurrencies and their simple descriptions right here.

 What is Blockchain?